Sourdough starter feeding calculator for precise ratios and hydration

 Sourdough starter feeding calculator quick guide and timing tips

-This sourdough starter feeding calculator for precise ratios and hydration helps you convert any formula to a clear plan.
-Choose a preset like 1:2:2 for a moderate inoculation that rises predictably at room temperature, or pick custom parts to match a recipe.
-Final amount should cover your bake plus a small reserve to maintain the culture.
+This sourdough starter feeding calculator for precise ratios and hydration turns any ratio into a clear shopping-list style plan.
+Choose a preset like 1:2:2 for a predictable rise, or use Custom parts to match a recipe.
+Set a final amount that covers the levain you need plus a small reserve to keep feeding.

-The ratio numbers represent parts by weight.
-With 1:2:2, every gram of seed gets two grams of flour and two grams of water, producing 100 percent hydration.
-Larger feedings like 1:5:5 slow the rise and suit warm kitchens.
-Smaller feedings like 1:1:1 peak faster and are handy when you are on a tight schedule.
+The numbers are parts by weight.
+With 1:2:2, every gram of seed gets two grams of flour and two grams of water—100% hydration.
+Bigger feeds like 1:5:5 slow things down (good for warm kitchens).
+Smaller feeds like 1:1:1 peak sooner (good when you’re on a schedule).

-• Target the total needed for levain and a spoonful to save for next time.
+- Target enough for the bake and a spoonful to save as your next seed.

-After calculation, the summary shows seed to keep, flour and water to add, expected hydration, and discard guidance if you currently have more starter than the seed mass required.
-If you want zero discard, adjust your target or ratio until the seed requirement is less than or equal to your on hand amount.
+After you calculate, the summary shows Seed to keep, Flour to add, Water to add, your hydration, and any discard if you currently have more starter than the seed mass required.
+Want zero discard?
+Lower the final amount or use a higher parts ratio so seed is a smaller share.

 How the sourdough feeding math works